 Who?
 What?
 PCC To approve the policy on gifts, loans and sponsorship.
-CC & CoS To accept gifts, loans or sponsorship within agreed policy guidelines.
+CC &CEX To accept gifts, loans or sponsorship within agreed policy guidelines.
 To refer all gifts, loans and sponsorship above the limit identified in Section 12 to the PCC for approval before they are accepted.
-Professional Standards Department To present an annual report to the PCC listing all gifts, loans and sponsorship.
-DoF To maintain a central register, in a format agreed by the CFO, of all sponsorship initiatives and agreements including their true market value, and to provide an annual certified statement of all such initiatives and agreements.
+Professional Standards Department To maintain a central register, in a format agreed by the CFO, of all sponsorship initiatives and agreements including their true market value, and to provide an annual certified statement of all such initiatives and agreements.
 The CFO shall satisfy their self that it provides a suitable account of the extent to which such additional resources have been received.
+To present an annual report to the PCC listing all gifts, loans and sponsorship.

-To bank cash from sponsorship activity in accordance with normal income procedures.
+DoF To bank cash from sponsorship activity in accordance with normal income procedures.